The Carrot Experiment

 The Birth of Social Entreprise

-An enterprise was established and incorporated in the year 2009 as Sunshine Vegetables Private Limited under the Company’s Act 2013 to give a formal structure to the experiment that was started with English carrots in the year 1998.
+An enterprise was established and incorporated in the year 2009 as Sunshine Vegetables Private Limited under the Company’s Act 2013 to give a formal structure to the experiment that was started with English carrots.
 No enterprise can be successful in the long run without innovation.
 Multiple interventions and innovations by Sunshine Vegetables helped revolutionise agriculture on a large scale and develop Sikandrabad as the ideal cluster of horticulture crop in the Indian context.

 In India, cold storages are mostly built for potato and because of the sturdy nature of the crop, not much care is given to the product while it is in storage.
 Another reason for the neglect of the product in storage is non-captive use of the cold storage.
 The cold storage operations run on rental model where the rent is charged on number of bags instead of the weight of the product.
 Thus, even if the product is spoiled or loses weight during storage the cold storage owner is not responsible for it and nor does he face any economic loss.
 In case of carrots, the product is very sensitive to temperature and humidity.
 It requires more 0 to 2 degree Celsius of temperature and more than 95% humidity in storage.
 No cold storage in India was equipped to maintain such atmospheric conditions.
 Sunshine Vegetables in consultation with experts on cold chain established the first carrot cold storage that was specially designed to maintain the required conditions.